 Every great meal deserves great bread to go with it.
 Cheesy Garlic Bread is a classic that has been around a long time.
 People typically prepare the bread, then slide it into a hot oven.
 I did the same thing, only I slid it in to a hot solar oven.

 I started with a regular loaf of French bread that I picked up at the supermarket.
 To prepare, I cut the loaf in to 1.5″ slices, but I did not cut all the way through the bottom crust.
-Then, I spread butter between each lice.
+Then, I spread butter between each slice.
 And finally, I stuffed shredded cheese in between the slices.

 In the past, I wrapped the Cheesy Garlic Bread in foil and baked it in my kitchen oven.
 But because food does not dry out in a solar oven, I did not wrap it in foil, I simply placed the bread on a rack.
 I baked the Cheesy Garlic Bread for 1 hour at 250 ° F in the Solavore Sport Solar Oven to get it really hot – hot enough to warm the bread and melt the butter and the cheese.
 The time it takes to cook in a solar oven depends on several variables including the type of oven, the weather, and how focused the cooker is to the sun.
 To learn more, read How Long Does It Take to Cook in a Solar Oven?